top of page

 Statement

-Through a practice of gleaning and repurposing, she accumulates materials with no specific purpose in mind, except having them at hand and available to subtly shape the creation of her works.
-Recurrent materials like yoga balls, pool noodles, glitter, ropes, hula-hoops, but also her finished weavings, get reused over and over in time.
+Recurrent materials like yoga balls, pool noodles, glitter, ropes, hula-hoops, but also handwoven weavings, get reused over and over in time.
 What was once presented as finished work can easily later on become a prompt for a new work.
 Nothing is permanent, everything transforms.
 Her process is at once an act of artistic ownership over her materials as well as a playful exploration of the infinite possibilities that they afford her.

 bottom of page